mariopweb/joomla-elementary-template/README.md

 For this use a class related to the color:
 * 'bg-green'
 * 'bg-red'
+* 'bg-blue'

+**Important**: These classes cannot be used with the module on 'breadcrumbs' position.

 ## Custom style
 You can use user.css file to style the template customarily